pioneers/PieCentral/README.md

      sensor based on the Subscription Response payload sent back
   3. The BBB must then allocate bandwidth (refresh rate) based on the type and number of each device connected
+  4. Each supported device will have an associated data file that lists its reading length, parameters enumerations, etc...

 Sensor Communication (Reading values)